-Michelle Obama's Quotes About Marriage Counseling With Barack Obama Are Truly Inspiring
+Michelle Obama Got Real About The Struggles Of Marriage Counseling With Barack

 Close your eyes and think about #RelationshipGoals.
 Who's the first couple you imagine?
 I'm willing to put money on the fact that it's Barack and Michelle Obama.
 They look like the epitome of a deeply loving, supportive, long-term marriage.
 In her new memoir Becoming, Michelle Obama's quotes about marriage counseling with Barack Obama illuminate so much about their bond — and show that it's absolutely normal and common for people to struggle even within the most outwardly smooth relationships.

 Michelle graced the cover of ELLE's December issue and sat down with Oprah Winfrey for an interview that touched on the early years of her iconic relationship, the life-changing lessons she learned in marriage counseling, and what it's really like to be married to Barack.

 She explained that she and Barack chose to enter counseling together due in part to his busy schedule as a politician.

 When you get married and have kids, your whole plan, once again, gets upended.
 Especially if you get married to somebody who has a career that swallows up everything, which is what politics is.
 Barack Obama taught me how to swerve.
 But his swerving sort of — you know, I’m flailing in the wind.
 And now I’ve got two kids, and I’m trying to hold everything down while he’s traveling back and forth from Washington or Springfield.
 He had this wonderful optimism about time.
 [Laughs] He thought there was way more of it than there really was.
 And he would fill it up constantly.
 He’s a plate spinner — plates on sticks, and it’s not exciting unless one’s about to fall.
 So there was work we had to do as a couple.
 Counseling we had to do to work through this stuff.